Sandra Susanibar-Adaniya, MD, MS

 John Allan, MD

-Associate Professor of Clinical Medicine, Division of Hematology and Medical Oncology, Weill Cornell Medical College
+Associate Professor of Clinical Medicine, Division of Hematology and Medical Oncology, Weill Cornell Medical College, New York, NY

 Dr. John Allan, MD is an Associate Professor of Clinical Medicine in the Division of Hematology and Medical Oncology at Weill Cornell Medicine.
 He treats all lymphoid malignancies and has a particular interest in improving therapies for patients with CLL and Richter’s Syndrome, which is the focus of his research.
 Dr. Allan obtained his medical degree from Saint Louis University.
 Seeking an internal medicine residency program with particular strength in oncology, Dr. Allan moved to New York in 2009 to train at New York-Presbyterian Hospital, Weill Cornell Medical Campus, where he also completed his hematology and medical oncology fellowship.
 Upon completion of training Dr. Allan joined the lymphoma faculty in the Division of Hematology and Oncology and is a member of the CLL Research Center.